L’homme au doigt (Pointing Man)

 by G. Fernández - theartwolf.com

 While working on the "top 10 most expensive paintings ever sold" list, we noticed that a lot of lists about that subject were displayed in many websites -though many of them were incorrect- but, surprisingly, no list about "the top 10 most expensive sculptures ever sold" could be found.
-It is not absurd, therefore, to assert that this is the first list of this type published on the internet.
+So here is the result of our research.

 $104.3 million - Sotheby's London, February 2010